-In June 2021, Mura and KBR were delighted to announce the first Licensing and Engineering Agreement with Mitsubishi Chemical Corporation (MCC), which plans to deploy the Hydro-PRT plastic recycling system in Japan to reduce plastic waste and create a circular plastics economy.
+In June 2021, Mura and KBR were delighted to announce the first Licensing and Engineering Agreement with Mitsubishi Chemical Corporation (MCC), which plans to deploy the Hydro-PRT® plastic recycling system in Japan to reduce plastic waste and create a circular plastics economy.

-This first project will be based at MCC's Ibaraki plant and is expected to complete construction in 2024.
-It will have the capacity to process 25,000 tonnes of plastic waste per year - with MCC studying the possibility of increasing capacity in the future.
+This first project will be based at MCC's Ibaraki plant and is expected to commence commercial operations in 2025.
+It will have the capacity to process 25kta of plastic waste with MCC studying the possibility of increasing capacity in the future.
 Initially, the project will aim to use post-industrial plastics.
-With 9 million tonnes of plastic waste arising annually in Japan, MCC will seek to extend the scope of the project and target these plastics as raw materials.
+With 8 million tonnes of plastic waste arising annually in Japan, MCC will seek to extend the scope of the project and target these plastics as raw materials.